-DS Do you if God does inhabit the universe, does he have authorial intention?
+DS If God does inhabit the universe, does he have authorial intention?

 RM This is getting so heavy.
-We’re driving people out of here. (laughter) Uh . . .
-I really, it would take me an hour.
+We’re driving people out of here. (laughter) Uh . . . it would take me an hour.

 DS Okay, okay, we can do that one later.
 Well, I know that you have a regular religious practice.
 You go to church, you pray.
 I was wondering if you think that’s affected your work at all, or what you think the relationship is for you between your practice and your writing.

 RM How could it not affect me—of course it affects me.
 Because at a certain very fundamental level it’s to arrive at an idea about what the universe is and how it operates.
-Principally for me, what’s valuable in the church that I go to which is an Episcopalian church, is—is—well there’s two things.
+Principally for me, what’s valuable in the church that I go to which is an Episcopalian church, is two things.
 One is ritual, and how ritual is practiced there, which is in a really old-fashioned, luminous kind of way.
 And the other is the idea of scripture’s importance to the practice of faith.
 So, in the Episcopal Church, interpretation is not only open to a certain degree, you’re invited to take the text and arrive at your own interpretation, but it’s utterly central to the whole thing.
-So as far as I’m concerned it’s a reader’s thing.
-It’s like a bait that someone like me would be naturally attracted to.
+So as far as I’m concerned it’s a reader’s faith.
+It’s a bait that someone like me would be naturally attracted to.
 Do those things then in turn affect how I do my job, absolutely.
 The whole idea that I can wake up and say, I hate the church that I was born in, I don’t wanna go anymore.
 This is utterly an Episcopalian idea.
 It’s already been built into the practice.
-So that kind of rebellious, I’m going to take the code of fiction, break it all apart, see what it means, put it back together.
+So that kind of rebelliousness, I’m going to take the code of fiction, break it all apart, see what it means, put it back together.
 That’s very much a part of what I’ve been doing all my life on Sundays.
-So I do think it’s totally central.
-And even the decade that I was certain I was an atheist, and the (?48) jock thing my God, that was built in too, that was all there.
+So I do think it’s central.
+And even the decade that I was certain I was an atheist was built in too, that was all there.
 It’s all part of the same experience in a way.
 I wanted to ask you about Lutheranism.
 Do you feel that the particular flavor of Lutheranism has been useful in your work?